megasyst/lab/docs/2_subscription.rst

 Common steps:
   1. User wants to subscribe the premium service on merchant's landing page or in app;
   2. User redirects to http://{BASE_URL}/start/{KEYWORD}?{YOUR_CUSTOM_PARAMS};
-  3. User inputs its MSISDN in a web form and click a button to send a confirmation code;
+  3. User inputs its MSISDN and selects its network in a web form and click a button to send a confirmation code (this step can be skipped if YOUR_CUSTOM_PARAMS has **subscriber** and **carrier** parameters);
-  4. User inputs its code from SMS in a web form and click a button to confirm the subscription process;
+  4. User inputs its code from SMS in a web form and click a button to confirm the subscription process (this step can be skipped for JSON requests with **pin** parameter in YOUR_CUSTOM_PARAMS);
   5. Megasyst's platform checks the confirmation code on http://{BASE_URL}/callback
   6. Megasyst's platform redirects user to the callback URL of the service with YOUR_CUSTOM_PARAMS and result parameters (for JSON requests these data returns directly without redirect):
     * **ad_channel**, ad channel identifier (by default: SYSTEM)